felipemarkson/dssdata/README.md

 # DSSData

-A python micro-framework for simulation and data analysis of electrical distribution systems modeled on [OpenDSS](https://www.epri.com/#/pages/sa/opendss?lang=en).
+_**⚡A python micro-framework for steady-state simulation and data analysis of electrical distribution systems modeled on [OpenDSS](https://www.epri.com/#/pages/sa/opendss?lang=en).**_

-Mode support: Static and Time-series
+Mode support: Static and Time-series.

+## Why DSSData?

+The propose of DSSData is to facilitate the steady-state simulation of modern electrical distribution systems, such as microgrid, smart grids, and smart cities.

+With DSSData you can easily make your own super new fancy operation strategies with storage or generators, probabilistic simulation, or a simple impact studies of a distributed generator.
+See an example in our [Tutorial](https://felipemarkson.github.io/dssdata/tutorial/).

+**_All you need is your base distribution system modeled in OpenDSS!!!_**

+### Easy to simulate

+We built the DSSData for you just write what you want in a simple function, plugin on a power flow mode, and run.

+You don't need anymore write a routine to run each power flow per time.

+### Used in a real system

+We have used this package in a real distribution system in the Program for Research and Technological Development of the Electric Energy Sector Regulated by ANEEL, Brazil. grant: PD-2866-0454/2016.

 ## Documentation